gurbaflurb/textToJPG/README.md

-#TEXT TO JPG'S!!!!!!!#
+#TEXT TO A PPM!!!!!!!
-Take all your favorite texts and convert them to the more reliable format of jpg
+Take all your favorite texts and convert them to the more reliable format of ppm

 Changelog
-V1.0 Converts only input text to a jpg
+V1.0 Converts only input text to a ppm